karussell/elasticsearch-reindex/Readme.md

    e.g. to grab even a massive amount of data from your production servers into your local machine.

 Hints:
  * the index 'indexnew' and the type 'typenew' should exist.
-If not, the defaults of elasticsearch will apply
- * the parameters 'newIndex' and 'newType' are optional and the old one will be used if not provided
+ * the parameters 'searchIndex' and 'searchType' are optional and the new ones will be used if not provided
  * the filter is also optional